queryluke/masseffect-5e/static/data/rules/01-06-adventures.md

 that require their attention.
 Exploration is the give-and-take of the players describing what they want their characters to do, and the Galaxy Master telling the players what happens as a result.
 On a large scale, that might involve the characters spending a day crossing an icy plain or an hour making their way through tunnels of city's transit tube.
-On the smallest scale, it could mean one character pushing a button on console to see what happens.
+On the smallest scale, it could mean one character pushing a button on the console to see what happens.

 __Social interaction__ features the operatives talking to someone (or something) else.
-It might mean demanding that a captured soldier reveal the passcode to the enemies stronghold, getting information from a rescued prisoner, pleading for mercy from an krogan chieftain, or persuading a talkative unshackled AI to unlock a navigation route to a distant planet.
+It might mean demanding that a captured soldier reveal the passcode to the enemies stronghold, getting information from a rescued prisoner, pleading for mercy from a krogan chieftain, or persuading a talkative unshackled AI to unlock a navigation route to a distant planet.

 The rules in <nuxt-link to="/phb/rules/using-ability-scores">Using Ability Scores</nuxt-link> and
 <nuxt-link to="/phb/rules/missions">Missions</nuxt-link> support exploration